OpenSPP/documentation/_sources/howto/developer_guides/custom_registry.md.txt

    </record>
 ```

-8. The following code can be added to the `group_membership_views.xml` to show the salary of every member of a group.
+8. The following code can be added to the `group_membership_views.xml` to show the salary of every member of the group.

 ```xml
    <record id="view_group_membership_salary_indicator" model="ir.ui.view">